 Also a note: just by being a lightsaber, a lightsaber is inherently amazing.
 So even the “bad” ones here are still pretty great.
 Don’t yell at us.
 If you think we’ve forgotten a lightsaber, let us know.
 Obvious spoiler warning for Star Wars stuff.

 1. Darth Maul in Star Wars Episode I: The Phantom Menace

 From 1977 until 1998 we all thought lightsabers were one thing.
 Then, a trailer for a movie was released, a second blade popped out of Darth Maul’s lightsaber, and the weapon was changed forever.
-That historical reveals helps put this saber at number one on the list, but its sleek, simple, iconic look — and, frankly, the fact that it disappears so quickly, help as well.
+That historical reveal helps put this saber at number one on the list, but its sleek, simple, iconic look — and, frankly, the fact that it disappears so quickly, helps as well.

 2. Luke Skywalker in Return of the Jedi

 After losing his father’s saber on Bespin, Luke built himself this one.
 The now Jedi Knight opted for a green blade, the first we’d seen in Star Wars.
 Its construction is a little wider at the bottom, before getting skinny again and then getting wider at the top.
 It’s almost as if the saber itself is building up to something special.

 Kara’s lightsaber is incredible, tied to the wielder and their force sensitivity.
 Depending on the wielder, the blade is able to change its length and shift its colour.
 When someone who isn’t a full-blown Jedi or Sith wields the blade, the saber becomes a dull hard light.
 It’s an incredibly creative approach to the weapon.

 4. The Sith Dark Lord’s Umbrella Saber in Star Wars: Visions